 - Spill kits, IV catheters, tubing and bags

 Any hazardous waste that is contaminated by blood, feces and other bodily fluids, as well as materials that may be considered potentially harmful, is considered infectious waste.
-A common misunderstanding is the assumption that any medical product that comes into contact with bodily fluids or any infectious materials is automatically considered medical waste.
-By OSHA definitions however, items with trace levels of contamination can be placed in the normal garbage.
+A common misunderstanding is an assumption that any medical product that comes into contact with bodily fluids or any infectious materials is automatically considered medical waste.
+By OSHA definitions, however, items with trace levels of contamination can be placed in the normal garbage.

 In Texas, the term medical waste does not include: